learn-co-students/javascript-assessment-2.0-immersive-alum/README.md

 + `CommentsController.prototype.addCommentFormListener()`
   + iterates through each comment form and adds an eventlistener to trigger a function on form submit
-  + function should grab the imageId + comment and create a new Comment with those arguments
+  + function should grab the postId + comment and create a new Comment with those arguments
-  + execute the render function on that found image object to append the new comment
+  + execute the render function on that found post object to append the new comment
++ `CommentsController.prototype.commentEl(comment)`
+  + returns a string of html
+    + html has an `li` tag with an `id` field and shows the comment
 + `CommentsController.prototype.render(commentObject)`
   + selects the appropriate `ul` for this comment to be added to
   + appends the new comment element to this `ul`
-  + Don't try to copy the `ImagesController.render` function because that is implemented different
+  + Don't try to copy the `PostsController.render` function because that is implemented different

-Build the following on the comment class model (Use ES6 syntax)
+Build the following on the `Comment` class model (Use ES6 syntax)

-+ `new Comment(comment, imageId)`
++ `new Comment(comment, postId)`
-  + should initialize with an id, image object (findImage) and commentContent (the actual text of the comment)
+  + should initialize with an id, post object (findPost) and commentContent (the actual text of the comment)
   + should save new comment to Comment.all property
 + `Comment.all`
   + should return all of the comment objects in an array
   + a property of the Comment class
-+ `Comment.prototype.findImage(imageId)`
++ `Comment.prototype.findPost(postId)`
-  + given an `int` for an image id, returns the image object with that id
+  + given an `int` for an post id, returns the post object with that id
-  + before return - adds current comment to image's comments property
+  + before return - adds current comment to post's comments property

+Build out the following methods on the `VotesController` class (Use ES2015 syntax)

++ `VotesController.prototype.init()`
+  + executes the `addUpVoteListener()` and `addDownVoteListener()` functions
++ `VotesController.prototype.addUpVoteListener()`
+  + iterates through each up vote button and adds an eventlistener to trigger a function on button click
+  + function should grab the postId and find the post object
+  + create a new Vote with the found post object or update the post's existing Vote object
+  + call the `Vote.prototype.increment()` function
+  + execute the `update` function on that post to re-append the Vote object
++ `VotesController.prototype.addDownVoteListener()`
+  + iterates through each down vote button and adds an eventlistener to trigger a function on button click
+  + function should grab the postId and find the post object
+  + create a new Vote with the found post object or update the post's existing Vote object
+  + call the `Vote.prototype.decrement()` function
+  + execute the `update` function on that post to re-append the Vote object
++ `VotesController.prototype.update(post)`
+  + select the appropriate `#vote-number-` based on the post object's id
+  + put the new vote count here

+Build the following on the `Vote` class model (Use ES2015 syntax)

++ `new Vote(post)`
+  + should initialize with an id, post object and count (the actual vote number).
+Start count at 0.
+  + should save new comment to Vote.all property
-+ `Comment.prototype.commentEl()`
++ `Vote.all`
+  + should return all of the vote objects in an array
-  + returns a string of html
+  + a property of the Vote class
-    + html has an `li` tag with an `id` field and shows the comment
++ `Vote.prototype.increment()`
+  + increases count property by one
++ `Vote.prototype.decrement()`
+  + decreases count property by one

 **NOTE:** All of the above will be tested thouroughly, so make sure your associations are working properly!